 Kayoko completed a Bachelor of Business Administration and an Executive Master of Business Administration at Simon Fraser University.
 In addition, she holds the professional designation of Chartered Professional Accountant (CPA), Certified Management Accountant (CMA).

-Sarah joined the College in September 2016, with over 25 years of experience in public post-secondary education.
+Sarah joined the College in September 2016, and has over 30 years of experience in public post-secondary education.
 Previously, she was the Executive Director, Simon Fraser University International, providing strategic leadership in the development of international partnerships, initiatives, projects and programs.
 She also served as the Director, University Curriculum and Institutional Liaison, in the office of the Vice President Academic at SFU.
 Sarah began her career in Student Affairs, and held roles in those areas at both SFU and the University of B.C., working in planning and policy, student retention and academic affairs, and strategic projects.

 Sarah received a BA (Psychology) from the University of Victoria, an MA (Women’s Studies) from Simon Fraser University.
 Her thesis work focused on the strategic enrollment management of women in engineering.

 Sherry Chin-Shue is Associate Vice-President of Human resources and serves as a member of the College’s Senior Management Team.
 With over 25 years experience delivering strategic and operational HR programs and services, Sherry provides senior-level human resources and labour relations advice and leadership to the College and oversees all HR operations and programs including advisory services, systems and compliance, organizational development, compensation, recruitment labour relations and disability management.
 She works closely with the HR team to ensure HR practices and priorities support the needs of employees and clients and align with the objectives of the College’s Strategic Plan and Human Resources strategy.